dindinet/kaldi-hugo-cms/site/content/massages/_index.md

         of Thai Yoga Massage
       items:
         - >-
-          A 1 hour session where your ractitioner will discuss your issues and then work on giving relief.
+          A 1 hour session where your practitioner will discuss your issues and then work on giving relief.
       plan: Up to 60 minute session
       price: '40'